 When most people hear the phrase “male reconstructive surgery,” they most likely think it means gender reassignment.
 While this may be true in some instances, male reconstructive surgery is also necessary for serious injuries in men that have resulted in major changes to groin appearance, physiology, and function.
 This is a common procedure in the urology field, and can substantially change a man’s life for the better when performed successfully.
-Read more about male reconstructive surgery below.
+Read more below.

 What Is Male Reconstructive Surgery?